 - Efficient Agile methodologies are hard to implement

 An Agile New Workflow

-UI Farm uses Atlassian’s JIRA for project management of website projects, to facilitate delivering projects on-time.
-Throughout the duration of the project UI Farm will divide the design and development tasks into 2 week segments.
+UI Farm uses Atlassian’s JIRA for project management.
+Throughout the duration of the project, we will divide the design and development tasks into 2-week segments.

 The client gets access to view the progress of a task’s timeline and interact with UI Farm, for an open and quicker collaboration on the designs and website development.
-This is achieved through Atlassian’s Confluence tool.
-This can be used to collaborate on documents such as specifications and requirements within projects and tasks.
+This is achieved through Atlassian’s Confluence, which can be used to collaborate on documents such as specifications and requirements within projects and tasks.